Siné: Controversy and sacking

 In 1982, regarding Israel and Palestine, Siné gave an interview on the radio during which he stated: "Yes, I am anti-Semitic and I am not scared to admit it [...]
 I want all Jews to live in fear, unless they are pro-Palestinian.
 Let them die."
 He later apologised for his comments.

 In July 2008, Siné's column in the magazine Charlie Hebdo contained this comment on Jean Sarkozy's rumoured impending conversion to Judaism so he could marry a Jewish heiress of the wealthy Darty family, Jessica Sebaoun-Darty: "He'll go a long way in life, this lad!"
 Sarkozy and Sebaoun-Darty married but Sarkozy has affirmed that he did not convert to Judaism.
 The incident led to complaints of antisemitism and journalist Claude Askolovitch described the comments as antisemitic.

 The magazine's editor, Philippe Val, ordered Siné to write a letter of apology or face termination.
 The cartoonist said he would rather "cut his own balls off", and was promptly fired.
 Both sides subsequently filed lawsuits, and in December 2010, Siné won a 40,000-euro court judgment against his former publisher for wrongful termination.
+In December 2012, the Paris Court of Appeal increased the damages payable to 90,000 Euro.

 Siné reported a death threat posted on a site run by the Jewish Defense League.
 The text said "20 centimeters of stainless steel in the gut, that should teach the bastard to stop and think."